This is an accordion element with a series of buttons that open and close related content panels.

 When does the general conference start/end?

-Registration and check-in open at 8:30am on Thursday, April 9, 2026; the first Concurrent Session is at 9:00am.
-The conference concludes on Friday, April 10, 2026, at 5:45pm.
+Registration and check-in open at 8:30am on Thursday, April 9, 2026; the first concurrent session is at 9:00am.
+The conference concludes on Friday, April 10, 2026, at 6:00pm.
 An overview of the schedule is on our schedule conference page.

 Will there be any COVID guidelines in place for the conference?

 Yes, we are taking steps and making recommendations to protect the health of all attendees.
 The Memorial Union has open-air access available on a balcony behind the registration area on the fourth floor.
-Open-air dining is available on Tripp Deck off of Tripp Commons dining hall and off the Profile Room that contains the buffet lunches.
+Open-air dining is available on Tripp Deck off of Tripp Commons dining hall where lunch is served.
 We will also have free N95 masks available for all attendees, and we encourage mask wearing for the general health and safety of the community.
 Additionally, some sessions may be “masks required,” depending on the needs of presenters.

 Anyone with COVID symptoms or a recent COVID exposure should not attend the conference.